microsoft/edc-showcase/README.md

-# IMPORTANT NOTICE: the name of this repository will change soon.
-While Github will redirect automatically, be sure that you update your git remotes and any URLs that might point to the demo deployment!

 # The `edc-showcase` application

 Demo Application to show how the EDC can be used to implement distributed identities and federated catalogs.